umerfarok/demo-image-app/README.md

    ```
    cp .env.example .env
    ```
-   Then edit the `.env` file with your database credentials and API key.
+   Then edit the `.env` file with your database credentials, API key, and AWS S3 credentials.

 4. Set up the MySQL database:
    ```sql